IBRNet: Learning Multi-View Image-Based Rendering: Experiments

 \subsection{Ablations and analysis}

 \textbf{Ablation studies}.
-We conduct ablation studies~(Tab.~\ref{tab:ablation}) to investigate the individual contribution of key aspects of our method, using our pre-trained models on \emph{Real Forward-Facing~\cite{mildenhall19}} data.
-For ``No ray transformer'', we delete ray transformer so that the density prediction for samples on each ray is independent and local.
+We conduct ablation studies~(Tab.~\ref{tab:ablation}) to investigate the individual contribution of key aspects of our method, using our pretrained models on \emph{Real Forward-Facing~\cite{mildenhall19}} data.
+For ``No ray transformer'', we remove the ray transformer so that the density prediction for samples on each ray is independent and local.
 Removing this module causes the network to fail to predict accurate densities, leading to ``black hole'' artifacts and blurriness~(see supplementary material for qualitative comparison).
 For ``No view directions'', we remove the view direction input in our network.
 This includes removing the weighted pooling in Eq.~\ref{eq:pooling_weight} and removing the viewing direction as a network input for color prediction.
 This reduces our model's ability to reproduce view-dependent effects such as specularities, but does not reduce performance as significantly as seen in NeRF because our model blends nearby input images (which themselves contain view-dependent effects).
+For ``Direct color regression'', we directly predict the RGB values at each 5D location instead of the blending weights.
+This is modestly worse than blending image colors from source views.

-\textbf{Sensitivity to source view density.} We investigate how our method degrades as the source views become sparser on \emph{Diffuse Synthetic $360^\circ$}~\cite{sitzmann2019deepvoxels} data.
-Each scene in the original data provides $479$ of training views randomly distributed on the upper hemisphere.
+\textbf{Sensitivity to source view density.} We investigate how our method degrades as the source views become sparser on \emph{Diffuse Synthetic $360^\circ$}~\cite{sitzmann2019deepvoxels}.
+Each scene in the original data provides 479 training views randomly distributed on the upper hemisphere.
 We uniformly sub-sample the training views by factors of $2, 4, 6, 8, 10$ to create varying view densities.
-We report the PSNR for both the pre-trained model Ours and the fine-tuned model Ours$_{\text{ft}}$ in Fig.~\ref{fig:view density}.
-We see that our method degrades reasonably as the provided views become sparser.
+We report the PSNR for both the pretrained model Ours and the fine-tuned model Ours$_{\text{ft}}$ in Fig.~\ref{fig:view density}.
+Our method degrades reasonably as the input views become sparser.